EraSvvy/TO-Tool/README.md

 Would love contributers <3

-Dev is very bored and busy
+Dev is very bored and busy with lots of shit-code to offer.